Angelsofttoy/cse15l-lab-reports/a-tutorial.md

 _**But first, we need to install it!**_

 Let's go to Visual Studio Code's Official Link for [downloading the software](https://code.visualstudio.com/), and finish the installing process.

+Depnding on your computer's operating system(Linux/Window/Mac), you should download corresponding Visual Studio Code version onto your computer.